Envek/obs-studio-node-example/README.md

 yarn install
 ```

+Start the app from a native terminal, not an integrated terminal like VSCode's.

 ## Use with your own build of [obs-studio-node]

  1. Build it somewhere ([look at the docs first](https://github.com/stream-labs/obs-studio-node#building))